-Christina Ryan Claypool is an award-winning freelance journalist, Chicken Soup for the Soul contributor, and author who has been featured on Joyce Meyer Ministries Enjoying Everyday Life TV Show and CBN’s 700 Club.
-Her recent inspirational book, “Secrets of the Pastor’s Wife: A Novel” is available on all major online retail outlets.
-Amazon link.
+Christina Ryan Claypool is a Chicken Soup for the Soul and Guideposts book contributor, and inspirational speaker who has been featured on Joyce Meyer Ministries Enjoying Everyday Life TV show and on CBN’s 700 Club.
+Her inspiring fictional, “Secrets of the Pastor’s Wife: A Novel” is available at all major online outlets.
+Visit her on Facebook or her website at www.christinaryanclaypool.com.

 Most people attend a prom or two, but I’ve attended lots of proms.
 Like most teenage girls, as a high school junior, I was excited about the prospect of my first prom.
 Truthfully, it wasn’t much fun, since the boy I had a crush on didn’t ask me.